 It’s a date

-Matthew left out the hearts on his wallpaper, but he “combined harmonious colors to create a fun portrayal of February, keeping the romance of Valentine’s Day.”
+Matthew left out the hearts on his wallpaper, but he “combined harmonious colours to create a fun portrayal of February, keeping the romance of Valentine’s Day”.

 Year of the Rabbit

-Cammie’s wallpaper symbolizes good things in the Lunar New Year (much like the gift of a red envelope).
-“Red symbolizes energy, happiness, and good luck.
-Gold symbolizes prosperity.
+Cammie’s wallpaper symbolises good things in the Lunar New Year (much like the gift of a red envelope).
+“Red symbolises energy, happiness, and good luck.
+Gold symbolises prosperity.
 Oranges are commonly given as gifts and they are believed to bring good luck and happiness,” she explains.
-“Lanterns symbolize people letting go of the past year and welcoming the new year.”
+“Lanterns symbolise people letting go of the past year and welcoming the new year.”

 Katie L.’s pattern-focused wallpaper could lead to endless staring.
-“I played around with the arrangement of the pattern and where the colors should go so it looks neat but not too overly thought out.
-I also wanted the palette to have different red and pink hues so I experimented with an array of colors that could work well together.”
+“I played around with the arrangement of the pattern and where the colours should go so it looks neat but not too overly thought out.
+I also wanted the palette to have different red and pink hues so I experimented with an array of colours that could work well together.”